Last updated

 What features should a field sales CRM include?

-Essential features: mobile app, offline mode, real-time sync, route optimization, GPS check-ins, email/calendar integrations, simple multi-pipeline management, customizable dashboards, task automation, team collaboration, and scalable pricing.
+Essential features: mobile app, offline mode, real-time sync, route optimization, GPS check-ins, email/calendar integrations, simple multi-pipeline management, customizable dashboards, task automation, and scalable pricing for 20–50 person teams.

 Which CRM is best for field sales teams of 20–50 people?

-For 20–50 person teams, folk fits multi-pipeline, mobile, and collaboration needs at a fair cost.
+For 20–50 person teams, folk fits multi-pipeline needs with a native mobile app (contact access, voice notes) and strong collaboration at a fair cost.
 Spotio suits route-heavy use, Zendesk Sell works when sales ties to support, and Salesforce fits large enterprises.

 Try for free